Tier 1: The Overview Copy link

 What this means for founders Copy link

-AI rules and principles will be set by the UK’s existing regulators (detailed below), rather than by a new, dedicated AI regulator.
-This means that founders need to navigate a variety of legislative frameworks and individual regulators when developing or deploying AI applications in the UK, depending on the use case and context they are deployed in.
+Although founders may need to navigate context-specific legislative frameworks and individual regulators when developing or deploying AI applications in the UK, there are no specific compliance obligations on AI systems developed or deployed in the UK.
 Founders can also benefit from the Enterprise Investment Scheme (EIS) and the Venture Capital Trust (VCT) scheme’s extension until 2035 - a sign of the Government’s commitment to investment into startups via tax-relief incentives.

 Forward Look Copy link